foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab3.rst

 Auxiliary Registers
 -------------------

-The auxiliary register set contains status and control registers, which by default are 32 bits wide to implement the processor control, e.g. interrupt and exception management and processor timers.
-These auxiliary registers occupy a separate 32-bit address space from the normal memory-access (i.e. load and store) instructions.
+The auxiliary register set contains status and control registers, which by default are 32 bits wide to implement the processor control, for example, interrupt and exception management and processor timers.
+These auxiliary registers occupy a separate 32-bit address space from the normal memory-access (that is load and store) instructions.
 Auxiliary registers accessed using distinct Load Register (LR), Store Register (SR), and Auxiliary EXchange (AEX) instructions.